Peel Estuary and Mandurah - Observations

 Bobtail lizard

-The lizard that I have always previously called the Sleepy is generally called the bobtail in WA.
+The lizard that I have always previously called the sleepy is generally called the bobtail in WA.
 The local variant is Tiliqua rugosa subspecies rugosa, the eastern variant is Tiliqua rugosa subspecies asper.

 Lizards of many species were common in SA, they seem less common in this area of WA.